 Cancellations & No Show

-We strongly encourage clients to remember to cancel or reschedule at least 24 hours in advance as you will be responsible for the entire fee if your appointment cancellation is less than 24 hours.
-Cancelled sessions may be subject to a full charge if not received at least 24 hours in advance.
-If you no show to a scheduled appointment, you will be charged the full fee of $180.
+We strongly encourage clients to remember to cancel or reschedule their appointments at least 24 hours in advance as you will be responsible for the entire fee if your appointment cancellation is less than 24 hours.
+If you no-show to a scheduled appointment, you will be charged the full fee mentioned above.
 Additionally, any fee is your responsibility to pay in full.

 Out-of-Network: General Information